 The initial sections of this Overview provide information about the context of Indigenous health, Indigenous population, and various measures of population health status.
-Most sections about specific health conditions comprise an introduction about the condition and evidence of the current burden of the condition among Indigenous people.
+Most of the subsequent sections about specific health conditions comprise an introduction about the condition and evidence of the current burden of the condition among Indigenous people.
 Where available and appropriate; information is provided for each state and territory and for demographics such as gender and age.

 We welcome your comments and feedback about the Overview.

-Neil Thomson, Director, on behalf of the HealthInfoNet team
+Neil Drew, Director, on behalf of the HealthInfoNet team

-- In 2011, the NT had the highest proportion of Indigenous people in its population (30% of the NT population were Indigenous).
+- For 2013, it was estimated that the NT had the highest proportion of Indigenous people in its population (30% of the NT population were Indigenous).

 - In 2011, around 33% of Indigenous people lived in a capital city.